-It costs an average of $1,428 per year to insure an Audi Q5, which is exactly aligned with the $1,428 annual average across all car models in the U.S.
+It costs around $1,428 per year to insure an Audi Q5, which is cheaper compared to the average car model.

-The cost to insure an Audi Q5 can change by as much as $825 per year, depending on the insurance provider.
+The average cost of insurance for Audi Q5 can change by as much as $825 per year depending on the company.

 Scroll for more

-Prices from different insurance providers can also vary greatly for different model years.
-For a 2020 Audi Q5, the cheapest option is Progressive, at an average cost of $1,023 per year.
+For a 2020 Audi Q5, the cheapest insurance company is Progressive, with an average cost of $1,023 per year.
 You can select your Audi Q5’s model year below to see how rates change for each model year.